© Croydon Astronomical Society 2012 Croydon, Surrey, England, UK Registered Charity No. 251560

 Croydon Astronomical Society

 • The next meeting at the Royal Russell School is this Friday 26th May at 7:45pm, when we welcome Jennifer Chan who will speak to us on: Techniques to study large-

 Kenley Observatory Openings

-• Our observatory at Kenley may be open this Saturday 29th April.
+• Our observatory at Kenley openings are advertised on our society Facebook for the next two weeks.
 Whenever open the public are welcome, just turn up.
 Details of what can be seen are on the Forthcoming Events section of the Events page.

 Location, facilities and notification of all openings are given here.